okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 3. **Step 3 before any conversion.** The build must resolve `.ts`, and Mocha must load it, first.
 4. **Steps 4–8 before Step 9.** Removing `flow-remove-types` while Flow files remain breaks the build.
 5. **Step 9 before Step 10.** Avoids needing `eslint-plugin-flowtype` on ESLint 8.
+5a. **Step 9a after Step 9, and its `checkJs` flip last within itself.** The 25 renames are inert; flipping `checkJs` is what changes the gate, so it lands after the renames are proven green — not interleaved with them.
 6. **Leaf-first within 4–8.** Converting a dependency after its dependents means typechecking against `any` and re-doing the work.
 7. **Rename and importer-update in one commit.** The alias plugin does no extension inference (Step 3), so a rename without its specifiers is a broken build, not a lint warning — the two halves cannot be split across commits.